jaypipes/pcidb/README.md

 > `pcidb`'s default behaviour is to first search for pci-ids DB files on the
 > local host system in well-known filesystem paths.
 If `pcidb` cannot find a
-> pci-ids DB file on the local host system, it will then fetch a current
+> pci-ids DB file on the local host system, you can configure `pcidb` to fetch
-> pci-ids DB file from the network.
-You can disable this network-fetching
+> a current pci-ids DB file from the network.
+You can enable this
-> behaviour with the `pcidb.WithDisableNetworkFetch()` function or set the
+> network-fetching behaviour with the `pcidb.WithEnableNetworkFetch()` function
-> `PCIDB_DISABLE_NETWORK_FETCH` to a non-0 value.
+> or set the `PCIDB_ENABLE_NETWORK_FETCH` to a non-0 value.

 The `pcidb.PCIDB` struct contains a number of fields that may be queried for PCI information: